learn-the-web/topics/html-indentation/index.md

 When writing HTML it’s a really great idea to indent elements.

 The indentation isn’t for the browser—browser’s don’t care.
-The indentation is for us to help us understand our code.
+The indentation is for us to help understand our code.

 Indentation is extremely helpful for a few reasons: